The Cherry Creek at KOA stream restoration project is scheduled to began in December 2020.

 Currently, this section of Cherry Creek is seeing extensive downcutting, which leaves unstable vertical banks, reduces the riparian habitat and transports excessive sediment to the Cherry Creek reservoir.
 The improvements to Cherry Creek will consist of a holistic approach to stream stabilization, which provides both extensive rock armoring for larger storm events and selectively located wetland vegetation for resiliency to increasing base flows.

 The proposed channel bed will be raised from its current incised location and will reconnect the riparian corridor to the natural water table.
 A portion of Cherry Creek within the project reach will be realigned to protect existing trees and vegetation along the eastern bank, as well as provide improved flood conveyance.
 While still receiving some flows, the old alignment will be enhanced to provide additional wetland habitat.

-This project is anticipated to commence in Fall 2020 and will proceed through the winter months.
+This project will proceed through the winter months.
 Substantial completion will be achieved by Spring 2021, and revegetation monitoring and enhancements will continue through the following several growing seasons.